beshrkayali/Save-the-Pixels/README.md

-Save the Pixles
+Save the Pixels
 ===============

-Save the Pixles is an experiment using Lua and the [Love2D](http://love2d.org) game engine.
+Save the Pixels is an experiment using Lua and the [Love2D](http://love2d.org) game engine.

 <img src="http://i.imgur.com/LAJFW.png" width="835" alt="Save the Pixels">